GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

 This step is only essential if the web application has a login form.
 Please take a look at 4b.
 Recording a Login Macro if you have not done so.

-1.Creating MacroData for a Project
+1. Creating MacroData for a Project
 Run the following cURL request to create MacroData for your project.
 The values of {{auth_token}} and {{projectVersion_data}} are created in Steps 1 and 2 respectively.

 <!-- tabs:start -->